BrunaMaciel/ATM-Simulator/README.md

 What is included

+• The "Project" pdf document that describes the project assignment.

 • The "ATM Simulator" pdf document that describes the project operation and its key functions.

 • A C# library project with the coding to perform the key functions of the ATM simulator called “ATMLibrary”.